eProsima/Micro-XRCE-DDS-docs/docs/client_service.rst

 ^^^^^^^^^^^^^^^

 The code below shows the *ReplyAdder* example available at `eProsima Micro XRCE-DDS Client <https://github.com/eProsima/Micro-XRCE-DDS-Client/tree/master/examples/ReplyAdder>`__.
-This example represents a service application that receives requests composed by two integers, sums both number, and finally sends the response.
+This example represents a service application that receives requests composed by two integers, sums both numbers, and finally sends the response.

 .. code-block:: C